ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   - Optionally, as second element, the role (or CBOR array of roles) the Client wishes to take in the group.

-  The encoding of the group or topic identifier and of the role identifiers is application specific.
+  The encoding of the group or topic identifier (REQ1) and of the role identifiers (REQ2) is application specific, and part of the requirements for the application profile.

 * 'audience', with an identifier of a KDC.